Going Far By Going Together: James M. Buchanan’s Economics of Shared Ethics

 26 Pages Posted: 10 Dec 2019 Last revised: 15 May 2021

-We explore some of the key themes in the Nobel Prize-winning economist James M. Buchanan’s classic works, showing how his ethical thinking, particularly in his Ethics and Economic Progress , apply to the problems facing firms and workers.
-We also explore how Buchanan’s ethical arguments pertain to the “public capital” of a flourishing society.
-Buchanan’s argument that we should work more, save more, and “pay the preacher” of “the institutions of moral-ethical communication” suggest several ways that people with other-regarding preferences can contribute to overall social flourishing and highlights some of the mechanisms by which those who have “affected to trade for the public good” might want to redirect their efforts.
-Our analysis shows how Buchanan’s work has considerable implications for business ethics.
+We explore themes in Nobel Prize-winning economist James M. Buchanan’s work and apply his Ethics and Economic Progress to problems facing individuals and firms.
+We focus on Buchanan’s analysis of the individual work ethic, his exhortations to “pay the preacher” of the “institutions of moral-ethical communication”, and his notion of law as “public capital.”
+We highlight several ways people with other-regarding preferences can contribute to social flourishing and some of the ways those who have “affected to trade for the public good” might want to redirect their efforts.
+We show how Buchanan’s work has considerable implications for business ethics.
 Just as his economic analysis of politics changed how we understand government, we think his economic analysis of ethics can (and should) change how we understand business.

-Keywords: James M. Buchanan, Economics, Public Choice, Business Ethics, Corporate and Social Responsibility
+Keywords: James M. Buchanan, Economics, Public Choice, Business Ethics, Norms & Values

 Suggested Citation: Suggested Citation